 With more and more hot tub companies entering the market, choosing between models and brands is more difficult than ever.
 The amount of factors you will have to consider when picking out a new hot tub is quite large: price, size, availability of parts, warranty, dealer proximity, design, jet technology, and more should all be considered in your decision.

-Lucky for you, we used our expansive knowledge of the hot tub industry to break down the top 3 hot tub brands you should be focussing on.
+Lucky for you, we used our expansive knowledge of the hot tub industry and partner with the best manufacturers.

 Hot Spring Spas tops our list for a multitude of reasons.
 Besides from being the World’s #1 selling Hot Tub brand, the features, design, and longevity of these hot tubs are unmatched.
 Hot Spring recently collaborated with DesignWorks, a BMW company the specializes in blending modern design with ergonomic comfort, and it shows in the design of their newer spas.